-Saratoga Ginko Tree - Planted - Spring 2022
+Saratoga Ginkgo Tree - Planted - Spring 2022

-It also includes the price: $30 for a Ginko tree.
+It also includes the price: $30 for a Ginkgo tree.
 Can't beat that, right?

 The Chicago Botanic Garden tells more of the story including: "It has unusually large and pendulous leaves.
 The leaves are deeply divided, elongated, and resemble a fish-tail palm leaf....Saratoga Ginkgo has symmetrical branching and matures into full, dense, pyramidal form.
 It is slightly smaller than other selections, but not a dwarf.
 It is about one-half to two-thirds the size of the Autumn Gold Ginkgo."

 Now...Where to put it?
 Back in 2019, I outlined the position of a series of future-looking front-yard trees.
 That included backfilling *under* a couple of trees (Mulberry by sidewalk and declining Norway Maple by porch) and adding some new trees.
 I called out four locations at that time.
 I've subsequently filled one of them - IB2DWs with the Ginkgo last Fall.
 That leaves three locations: Driveway/sidewalk lawn side for 'framing', parkway #2 and backfill planting for the Norway Maple.